How to Budget: A Step-by-Step Guide That You Can Stick to

 Need a little more motivation than a blank sheet of paper?
 Here are five ideas for creating a bullet journal budget.

 The zero-based budget takes the bare-bones budget one step further.
 The goal here is to get to zero at the end of each month.
-It helps you account for each dollar on the way.
+It helps you account for each expense on the way.

-Write down how much you make, and divide it to cover all your bills, savings and discretionary spending until you hit $0 at the end of the month.
+Write down how much money you make, and divide it to cover all your bills, savings and discretionary spending until you hit $0 at the end of the month.

-Although this plan encourages you to get down to nothing, the idea isn’t to spend without regard; it’s to make sure every dollar goes exactly where you intend for it to go every month.
+Although this plan encourages you to get down to nothing, the idea isn’t to spend money without regard; it’s to make sure every dollar goes exactly where you intend for it to go every month.

 This takes all the guesswork out of deciding which expenses should stay in your budget and which ones need to go.

-With the 50/20/30 plan, 50% of your money goes to essential expenses like housing, utilities and your car payment.
+With the 50/20/30 plan, 50% of your money goes to essential fixed expenses like housing, utilities and your car payment.
 From there, 20% will go to financial goals like savings and investments.
 The final 30% is yours to spend on the fun stuff like restaurants, movies and drinks with friends.

 Cash Envelope Budget